TUT888/SpriteGame/Walkthrough/README.md

 - Use Sprite’s API to check collision between Player and Items (Bomb and Apple), followed by different actions:
     - **Bombs** will explodes when hitting the player, animation will switch from IdleAnimation to ExplodeAnimation.
 After the ExplodeAnimation ends, the Bomb disappear.
     - **Apples** will disappear immediately when hitting the player, and has no animation.

+Screencast of the game while running can be found at: [Game with animation using Sprite in SplashKit - C#](https://youtu.be/l3gkwFXfVLA)

 ![GameWindow](images/GameWindow.png)